 Student Digital Ecosystem

 UW-Madison is building a next-generation student digital ecosystem to better support faculty, staff and students.
 The ecosystem will connect university-wide systems including student information, learning management and curriculum management systems, as well as digital assessment tools.
 The connection of systems will allow for interoperability and flexibility, improve information accessibility and consistency, and empower faculty, staff and students with new tools and capabilities to achieve success.
-As shown in the figure above, there are three primary areas of the digital ecosystem currently under revision:
+As shown in the figure below, there are three primary areas of the digital ecosystem currently under revision: